SophGer/FaMoz/README.md

 The software was originally available here: http://www.pierroton.inra.fr/genetics/labo/Software/Famoz/index.html

 On Github:

-FaMozTclTk.zip contains all elements necessary to run the software (see the content of the more recent Famoz.help file below) FaMozCCode.zip contains all the C code that is used, compiled, by the software.
+**FaMozTclTk.zip** contains all elements necessary to run the software (see the content of the more recent Famoz.help file below)

+**FaMozCCode.zip** contains all the C code that is used (after compilation), by the software.

 ## **Content of the last file FaMoz.help "Help to use FaMoz.tcl"** ##